MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/productivity-score.md

 ## Category details pages

 Each category details page shows the primary insight and supporting metrics as well as related research and actions you can take to drive change in your organization.
-Research supports the importance and rationale behind the primary insights for each category. for more information, [read the research](https://vc2prod.blob.core.windows.net/vc-resources/TEIStudies/TEI%20of%20Microsoft%20365%20E5%20-%20Oct%202018.pdf).
+Research supports the importance and rationale behind the primary insights for each category. for more information, [read the Forrester report](https://vc2prod.blob.core.windows.net/vc-resources/TEIStudies/TEI%20of%20Microsoft%20365%20E5%20-%20Oct%202018.pdf).

 ### Content collaboration details